From small nomadic packs

 Walking on two feet was a liberating change for us.
 We could walk or run longer distances.
 Walking on two feet freed up our hands to hold and manipulate objects in a multitude of ways.
 We could, among many other things, dig up root vegetables lying under the ground’s surface.
 Standing tall, we could use our hands to reach higher and to use our eyes to see distant objects better in the open African grasslands, the so-called savanna that was dotted with stands of trees and bushes often laden with fruits.

 With these new and improved abilities, we were moving in the direction of becoming modern humans, but we remained quite apelike in appearance.
 Our brains were large compared to almost all other animals, but still relatively small compared to us as modern humans.
 Our chins remained sloped backwards rather than projecting forward.
 Our eyebrows were big and bulging from our skills.
-Our foreheads were still sloped backwards, not yet globular as they re today.
+Our foreheads were still sloped backwards, not yet globular as they are today.
 Our bodies remained covered with fur or hair, which would mostly disappear over time.

-At these very early times, we lived in close-knit nomadic packs numbering from 5 to 25 individuals, roaming through the African wilderness in search of food.
+At these very early times, we lived in close-knit nomadic packs numbering around 30 individuals, roaming through the African wilderness in search of food.
 Everyone in the pack stayed together almost all the time.
 We had no possessions.
 All we had were our naked bodies—with heads, torsos, arms, hands, legs, and feet—which were sufficient for us to roam, gather, eat with, and reproduce, as all other animals do.
 We were vegetarians, even vegans, using our bare hands to pick food from shrubs and other plants and eating it raw.
 Wild fruits, vegetables, nuts, seeds, and even insects were our basic diet.
 We occasionally ate meat by scavenging for the carcasses of animals already killed by other creatures.
 We probably even killed a few smaller animals ourselves with well-aimed stones.
 But these scavenging and hunting efforts were haphazard and infrequent.
-Fruits and vegetables were hands down the mainstay of our very early diet.
+Raw fruits and vegetables were hands down the mainstay of our very early diet.

 The wilderness suited us well.
 We had familiar routes and food sites as we roamed over a large area.
 When we depleted the available food in one spot, which may have been in as little as a day or two, we moved to a new location.
-The time it took to gather our food was not extensive—perhaps five hours a day including travel time, some have conjectured—and considerable time was left for leisure.
-We likely sat together, probably in a circle, and engaged in boisterous social activity at regular intervals, but our language was probably little more than hoots, hollers, and warning vocalizations.
+The time it took to gather our food was not extensive—perhaps a few hours a day, some have conjectured—and considerable time was left for leisure.
+We likely sat together in a circle, and engaged in boisterous social activity at regular intervals, but our language was probably little more than hoots, hollers, and warning vocalizations.
 Perhaps quite simple forms of singing, dancing, and story-telling occurred at this time: continuous hoots, hollers, jumping, and gestures, soon according to a steady beat.
 Chimpanzees in the wild have been seen “dancing” as they watch a forest fire or hear thunder.
 Were these early hominid behaviors the first “musical”?
 We will never know with certainty.
 More social activity happened when we met up occasionally with other nomadic packs or several of them at a time in a sort of festival.
 With them, we sometimes swapped members, primarily to secure mates for unmated members of a pack.
 Thus, we avoided incest.

 We lived in this way as vegetarian bipeds for 4 or 5 million years.
 Most significantly for our purposes here, we had no division of labor at this very ancient time.
 A division of labor involves differentiation of skills between people.
 It involves taking objects from the environment—one person doing one task on them, another person doing a different task on them, and so on—and passing the objects along from worker to the next worker, and onward, if necessary, to complete the object.
 In a division of labor, we share.
 Only by allowing another person to take and hold and work on a product that we have worked on, and often vice versa, do we both benefit in the end.
 This passing-along of work objects is the essence of sharing, whether it is only between one man and one woman, or from one worker to the next worker and onward.